Amarinder to attend Sidhu's installation ceremony tomorrow | Politics

 - India

-Punjab Chief Minister Amarinder Singh will attend the Friday event where Navjot Singh Sidhu will formally take over as the state Congress chief.
+Punjab Chief Minister Amarinder Singh has invited party leaders for tea on Friday from where they will ''all go for the installation'' of the new Congress team under Navjot Singh Sidhu, his media adviser said, signalling truce in the dissension-riven party.

+In a apparent bid to bury the differences with the CM, Sidhu too in a separate letter requested Amarinder Singh to come for the installation ceremony and said he had ''no personal agenda''. ''My resolve and commitment on Punjab's issues and fulfilling high command's pro-people 18-point agenda for the welfare of every Punjabi is well-known to you and all,'' Sidhu said. ''Thus as the eldest of our Punjab Congress family, I request you to please come and bless the new team,'' wrote Sidhu.

-Kuljit Singh Nagra and Sangat Singh Gillian, two of the four newly appointed working presidents for the state party unit, extended a formal invite to the CM at his farmhouse in Mohali's Siswan for the installation ceremony.
+The tweet by the CM’s media adviser came after Kuljit Singh Nagra and Sangat Singh Gilzian, two of the four newly appointed working presidents for the state party unit, extended a formal invite to the CM at his farmhouse in Mohali’s Siswan for the installation ceremony.
+The invitation letter was signed by over 55 legislators.

 Sidhu and Amarinder Singh have been at loggerheads for the past some time, with the Amritsar (East) MLA recently attacking the CM over the desecration cases.

-The chief minister had also opposed his appointment as the state Congress chief and had said he won't meet Sidhu until the cricketer-turned-politician apologized for his ''derogatory'' tweets against him.
+The chief minister had opposed Sidhu’s appointment as the state Congress chief and had said he won’t meet him until the cricketer-turned-politician apologises for his ''derogatory'' tweets against him.

-After meeting Amarinder Singh, Nagra told reporters that the CM will come to the event. ''An invitation from the pardon sahib (PPCC president), ministers, and MLAs have been given to the CM.
-He has accepted the invitation and will reach there to give his blessings,'' said Nagra.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)